VinayShivaram03/APP-Tracking/README.md

-Tracking the desktop applications in real time and time spent on each application.
+Tracking the PC-Desktop applications in real time and time spent on each application.

 Dependencies: